 Option 1 – The ADM database of participating companies

 All students who are enrolled for the internship programme will have access to a compiled database of participating companies that are already signed on to the programme and are looking to provide internship positions to ADM students.
 These participating organizations will be interviewing and selecting students from the applications to ensure a good fit and to ensure that the programme will be of value to both supervisor and the interns.
 Students may apply to more than one organization and can decide who to accept should they receive multiple offers.
-The participating companies list is usually available to view around end of February in the second semester of the third year.
+The participating companies list is usually available to view around early February in the second semester of the third year.
 Companies enrolled onto this database will vary from year to year.

 Option 2 – The self-sourced internship